enz091218/WCSorteo/replit.md

 ✅ Loading screen with flag preloading
-✅ Group highlighting in both overlay and control panel ✅ Responsive mobile design (1 column on phones, 2 columns on tablets, 6 columns on desktop)
+✅ Group highlighting in both overlay and control panel ✅ Responsive mobile design (1 column on phones, 2 columns on tablets, 6 columns on desktop) ✅ Country highlighting with golden background in bombo ✅ "Sorteando Paises" button for animated country selection ✅ Auto-stop country animation when team is selected

 ## Design Specifications